 - Double-click on the live video to switch the current live view into full-screen or return to normal mode from the full-screen. - Click to select the stream type and display live video with the main stream/sub-stream.
 The main stream is with a relatively high resolution and needs much bandwidth.
-The default setting of stream type is Sub-stream is not supported by all camera models. - Click and it displays Click to enable two-way audio and the icon turns into Click the icon again to stop two-way audio.
+The default setting of stream type is models. - ullet Click \bullet and it displays \bullet .
+Click \bullet to enable two-way audio and the icon turns into \bullet .
+Click the icon again to stop two-way audio. - Click to enable digital zoom function and the icon turns into towards low right direction to draw a rectangle on the image as the desired zoom.
+After viewing it you can click any place of the picture to get back to normal picture.

-- Click to enable digital zoom function and the icon turns into .
-Then drag the mouse towards low right direction to draw a rectangle on the image as the desired zoom.
-After viewing it you can click any place of the picture to get back to normal picture. - Click the on the toolbar to enter the regional exposure operation mode and the icon turns into.
-Then drag the mouse to draw a rectangle on the image as the desired exposure region. - Click to display the .
-Drag the slider to adjust the volume.
+- Click the on the toolbar to enter the regional exposure operation mode and the icon turns into Then drag the mouse to draw a rectangle on the image as the desired exposure region. - ullet Click ullet to display the ullet Drag the slider to adjust the volume.